mdn/content/files/en-us/learn/getting_started_with_the_web/installing_basic_software/index.md

 You probably already have a basic text editor on your computer.
 By default Windows includes [Notepad](https://en.wikipedia.org/wiki/Microsoft_Notepad) and macOS comes with [TextEdit](https://en.wikipedia.org/wiki/TextEdit).
 Linux distros vary; the Ubuntu 22.04 LTS release comes with [GNOME Text Editor](https://en.wikipedia.org/wiki/GNOME_Text_Editor) by default.

 For web development, you can probably do better than Notepad or TextEdit.
-We recommend starting with [Visual Studio Code](https://code.visualstudio.com/), which is a free editor, that offers live previews and code hints.
+We recommend starting with [Visual Studio Code](https://code.visualstudio.com/) or [Pulsar](https://pulsar-edit.dev/), which are free editors that offer live previews and code hints.

 ### Installing modern web browsers